 Draped over the shoulders or potentially buttoned up top, the bomber jacket-as-cape look works for either gender, providing an equally sporty or classic topper to any combination of layering pieces.
-If it gets too hot, you can tie it around your waist in replacement of the infamous Hipster flannel.
+If it gets too hot, you can tie it around your waist in replacement of the infamous grunge flannel.

 Shoe-wise, it’s all about the slide.
-Pumped up with a platform, played down with a Birkenstock or full-blown activwear with a Nike slip-on sandal, the Hipster footwear of choice is all about the easy-breezy.
+Pumped up with a platform, played down with a Birkenstock or full-blown activewear with a Nike slip-on sandal, the Hipster footwear of choice is all about the easy-breezy.
 Extra credit: Bucket hats.
 RiRi’s way ahead of you.

 hard mostly impossible to transform yourself into a hipster overnight.
 Hipster status runs deep — certainly deeper than the clothes you wear.

 But if you like the idea of being a little more hipster today than you were yesterday, we recommend starting off with a few edgy dresses.